Behavioural Genetic Interactive Modules

 But now we turn to the second question: we have found the best-fitting parameter values for this model, but is this the best-fitting model?
 Select the AE model from the Model panel and repeat the process, trying to minimize the fit-function.
 With a bit of experimentation you should find that 0.77 for A and 0.19 for E give the lowest achievable fit for this model, with a value of 2.645.

-Now, clearly the AE model doesn’t fit as well as the ACE model.
-This is hardly surprising given that the AE model is just a nested submodel of the ACE model and we know that the maximum likelihood estimate of C wasn’t exactly zero.
+Now, clearly the AE model doesnt fit as well as the ACE model.
+This is hardly surprising given that the AE model is just a nested submodel of the ACE model and we know that the maximum likelihood estimate of C wasnt exactly zero.
 However, it is natural to ask whether or not this reduction in fit is significant or not.
 If the fit of the simpler, nested model is not significantly worse than that of the full model, we naturally favour the simpler model as that which provides a more parsimonious explanation of the observed data.

 The bottom right panel, Model fit comparison to ACE, gives us information about the difference in fit between the full ACE model and the three nested submodels.
-As explained in the Appendix, testing the difference in the fit (i.e. 2.645 – 0.000) we find that the difference is not significant (i.e. p < 0.30).
+As explained in the Appendix, testing the difference in the fit (i.e. 2.645 0.000) we find that the difference is not significant (i.e. p < 0.30).

 A note on the presentation of p values in this module: "p < 0.10" actually does imply "p > 0.5" as the value given will always be the lowest possible from the following : <0.01, <0.05, <0.10, <0.30, <0.50, <0.70 and <0.90.

 Repeating this for the CE model, you will find that the best-fit parameter estimates lead to a significant reduction in fit in comparison to the ACE model.
 Also, the CE model does not fit the data well in absolute terms either, as the p value associated with the fit-function of the model at the best-fit parameter values is highly significant.
 You will also see that the E model fits horrendously (which is unsurprising given the substantial observed covariances).
+Further explorationNow that the basics of this module have been explained, you can use it to explore some of the more subtle properties of model-fitting to twin data.
+Click on the button and a window will appear allowing you to enter new values for the observed variances and covariances.

 Remember that variance-covariance matrices must conform to certain rules.
 If they do not the module will probably give an error message as it might, for example, end up trying to divide a number by zero if the observed covariance matrices are not properly specified.
 For a univariate case, all variances must be greater than zero and all covariances not greater than the variances.
 In the case of twin model fitting, the ACE model will not properly fit if the DZ covariance is greater than the MZ covariance.